 The price of a Havanese puppy can vary depending on several factors.
 Here's a breakdown:

 Purchasing from a Breeder: Expect to pay between $650 and $1800.
-Reputable breeders focus on health and temperament, often registering with breed clubs ([link to AKC Havanese page]).
+Reputable breeders focus on health and temperament, often registering with breed clubs.
 Puppies with champion bloodlines may cost more.

 Adopting from a Rescue or Shelter: Adoption is a budget-friendly option, generally ranging from $50 to $500.
-This often covers spaying/neutering, vaccinations, and microchipping.
-It also gives a deserving dog a loving home.
+This fee often includes spaying/neutering, vaccinations, and microchipping, and gives a deserving dog a loving home.

 How Much Does a Havanese Cost Monthly?